 The Los Angeles market, quite famously, did not have an NFL team for two decades, but that changed in 2016 with the return of the Rams to the city they called home for nearly 50 years and, just a year later, the relocation of the Chargers from San Diego.
 The NFL’s renewed presence rounds out a sports scene that includes two teams to root for in every other professional sport, and boasts a strong college sports scene thanks to USC, UCLA and several other schools with strong Division I teams in different sports.

 And the pro sports landscape has changed even further with the birth of Los Angeles FC, an MLS expansion franchise that began play in 2018 in the new Banc of California Stadium next to the Coliseum.
 Meanwhile, the new football palace in Inglewood for the Rams and Chargers will be ready by the fall of 2020.

 In discussing the SoCal sports scene, college sports simply cannot be ignored.
 So we’ve included them in our rundown below.

 • Dodger Stadium: Home of the Dodgers.
 Located just north of downtown Los Angeles in what is known as Chavez Ravine.

 • Los Angeles Memorial Coliseum: Home of the Rams and USC football.
 Located in Exposition Park, across the street from the USC campus and three miles south of Staples Center.

-• Staples Center: Home of the Clippers, Kings and Lakers.
+• Staples Center: Home of the Clippers, Kings, Lakers and WNBA’s Sparks.
 Located at Figueroa and 11th streets in the South Park section of downtown L.A.

-• StubHub Center: Home of the Galaxy.
+• Dignity Health Sports Park: Home of the Galaxy and Chargers.
 Located in the suburb of Carson, about 15 miles south of downtown L.A.

 • Angel Stadium of Anaheim: Home of the Angels.
 Located at State College Boulevard and Orangewood Avenue in southeast Anaheim.